Reflections from a place between insight and action

 The Norwegian artist Anne Grete Preus once put it beautifully: “We have everything—but nothing to put it in.”

 I think many young people feel exactly that.
-It’s not opportunity they lack—but something solid to hold it in.
+It’s not lack of opportunities — but something solid to hold it in.
 Carriers of meaning.
 Stories.
 Anchoring.

 What I dream of